SimonBrandner/TaskizerDesktop/README.md

 + Nested tasks
 + Scheduling
++ Project importing
++ System tray icon
++ Deadlines
++ Keyboard shortcuts

 For the features that are coming visit section [Roadmap](#Roadmap).

 ## Warning

-+ Taskizer is in pre-alpha development.
++ Taskizer is in alpha development.
 + The roadmap may change at any point in time.
 + You have to build the app on MacOS.
-+ The was not tested on MacOs.
++ The app was not tested on MacOs.

 ## How to